alfidhadiat/masterProject/README.md

 - python lda_\[c\]_classifier.py \[t\]

 where "c" refers to either "dt" (decision trees) or "logreg" (logistic regression), and "t" refers to the topic size.
-As stated, this writes the results in the "lda_classification_results.txt" file.
+As stated, this writes the results in the "lda_class_results.txt" file.

  ### BERTopic Classifier Results